-So you want to use the feng shui principles in your space, and make your interior the home of a healthy, good energy flow.
+So you want to use the feng shui principles in your house, and make your space home to a healthy, good energy flow.
 How do you do it?
 As you might expect from a philosophy that has been fine tuned for thousands of years, there is a science to it.
 In short, you have to learn some bagua map basics.

 There is a lot of talk about using the bagua of your space that usually goes into confusing details before even clarifying basic concepts.
 If you are a beginner in matters of feng shui, you would probably appreciate an easy-to-understand introduction to the whole bagua concept that doesn’t assume you are already an expert at it.

 So here it is.

 According to the feng shui philosophy, a healthy flow of good energy through your space is the key to your well-being.
 Energy flows best if this space respects a few rules.
 As whenever you want to control the movement around a certain area, this can be done according to a map.

 Bagua is this map.
 It shows how a space must be divided so that this energy flow is optimal.